RED ROCK COUNSELING THERAPISTS

 CPC STUDENT THERAPIST

-Sean is a Clinical Mental Health Counseling graduate student at Bradley University currently completing his practicum training at Red Rock Counseling.
-He works with adults navigating life transitions, stress, identity challenges, and the long-term effects of unresolved trauma.
+Sean is a Clinical Mental Health Counseling graduate student at Bradley University currently completing his student internship at Red Rock Counseling.
+He works with adults and teens navigating life transitions, stress, identity challenges, litigation-induced stress, and the long-term effects of unresolved trauma.

 Sean wants to take an integrative, trauma-informed approach to therapy, drawing from cognitive and insight-oriented strategies to help clients understand patterns, build resilience, and navigate meaningful life transitions.
 His work is collaborative, grounded, and practical, with an emphasis on creating a steady and supportive space where clients can slow down, reflect, and work toward lasting change.